 8. Rock ‘n’ Kohl in Bedroom Black

-I really like this kohl eyeliner.
-It glides on smoothly, is extremely black and dramatic, and lasted well all day.
+I really like the Rock ‘n’ Kohl in Bedroom Black.
+It glides on smoothly, is extremely black and dramatic, and lasts well all day.
 It’s certainly a worthwhile purchase and is better than a lot of other pencil liners I’ve used.

 One thing I will say, though, is that this costs £19 to buy.
 Yet, Maybelline’s Master Drama Kohl Eyeliner in Ultra Black is equally as good and it costs £5!
 As much as I generally prefer higher-end brands, that Maybelline eyeliner is undeniably awesome.